 What is the history of Polycarbonate, and how is it made?

 Polycarbonate, a versatile and durable thermoplastic material, has a rich history dating back to the 1950s.
-Developed by scientists at Bayer AG in Germany, polycarbonate was first commercialized in 1958 under the trade name Makrolon, marking a significant milestone in the evolution of materials engineering.
+Developed by scientists at Bayer AG in Germany, it was first commercialized in 1958 under the trade name Makrolon, marking a significant milestone in the evolution of materials engineering.

 What are the mechanical properties of Polycarbonate?